neuroimaginador/fcaR/README.md

 Two additional helper classes are implemented:

--   SparseSet is a class solely used for visualization purposes, since it encapsulates in sparse format a (fuzzy) set.
+-   Set is a class solely used for visualization purposes, since it encapsulates in sparse format a (fuzzy) set.
--   SparseConcept encapsulates internally both extent and intent of a formal concept as SparseSet.
+-   Concept encapsulates internally both extent and intent of a formal concept as Set.

 Since fcaR is an extension of the data model in the arules package, most of the methods and classes implemented interoperates with the main S4